pingcap/docs-cn/system-variables.md

 ### tidb_mem_quota_query

-- Scope: SESSION
+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
 - Default value: `1073741824` (1 GiB)
 - Range: `[-1, 9223372036854775807]`
 - Unit: Bytes
 - This variable is used to set the threshold value of memory quota for a query.
-- If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by the OOMAction option in the configuration file.
-The initial value of this variable is configured by [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query).
+- If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by `tidb_mem_oom_action`.
+- This setting was previously session scoped and used the value of `mem-quota-query` from `tidb.toml` as an initial value.
+Starting from v6.1.0 `tidb_mem_quota_query` is now a `SESSION | GLOBAL` scoped variable.

 ### tidb_memory_usage_alarm_ratio

-- Scope: INSTANCE
+- Scope: GLOBAL
+- Persists to cluster: No
 - Default value: `0.8`
 - TiDB triggers an alarm when the percentage of the memory it takes exceeds a certain threshold.
 For the detailed usage description of this feature, see [`memory-usage-alarm-ratio`](/tidb-configuration-file.md#memory-usage-alarm-ratio-new-in-v409).
 - You can set the initial value of this variable by configuring [`memory-usage-alarm-ratio`](/tidb-configuration-file.md#memory-usage-alarm-ratio-new-in-v409).